Rationality properties of complex representations of reductive p-adic groups

 \section{Abstract}

 For a reductive group $G$ over a non-archimedean local field, we compare smooth representations over $\C$ with smooth representations over $\OQ$.
-For example, we show that tensoring with $\C$ over $\OQ$ preserves irreducibility of representations.
-We also show that an elliptic $G$-representation (in the sense of Arthur) can be realized over $\OQ$ if and only if its central character takes values in $\OQ$.
+We show that an elliptic $G$-representation (in the sense of Arthur) can be realized over $\OQ$ if and only if its central character takes values in $\OQ$.
 That applies in particular to all essentially square-integrable $G$-representations.

 We also study the action of the automorphism group of $\C/\mQ$ on complex $G$-representations.
-We prove that essentially square-integrable representations and elliptic representations are stable under Gal$(\C/\mQ)$.
+We prove that the sets of essentially square-integrable representations and of elliptic representations are stable under Gal$(\C/\mQ)$.